amco/gamco-ex/README.md

 end
 ```

-Then import your Gamco module inside your phoenix view or component
+Then import the Gamco module inside your phoenix view or component
 depending on what you are using.
 Example:

 ```elixir